-In accordance with the trust deed, the Fund distributes income adjusted for amounts determined by the Ceybank Asset Management Limited, to unitholders by cash or reinvestment.
-The distributions are recognised in the statement of changes in unitholder's fund.
+In accordance with the Trust Deed, the Fund distributes income adjusted for amounts determined by the Ceybank Asset Management Limited, to unitholders by cash or re-investment.
+The distributions are recognised in the statement of changes in the unitholders fund.